VictorRandomCode/zcpm/README.md

 `zcpm` implements CP/M 2.2. `zcpm` did initially target CP/M 3.x, but that was considerably more work, and very little CP/M software needs CP/M 3 anyway.

-The terminal translation code allows a CP/M binary which targets a VT100 "ANSI" terminal to work on any host system which is supported by ncurses.
-Televideo support is a work in progress.
+The terminal translation code allows a CP/M binary which targets either a VT100 "ANSI" terminal or a Televideo terminal to work on any host system which is supported by ncurses, both of these are a work in progress.

 Longer term plans include a graphical debugger with integrated console using Qt.
 The earlier `xcpm` implementation had this, I'd like to revisit this with `zcpm`.